-You can make lavender linen spray one of two ways, but first let’s talk about cutting and drying lavender.
+And you'll usually find it in bath and body products because, according to a 2013 study, it's effective at at calming the nervous system and physically relaxing the body.
+You can make lavender linen spray one of two ways, but first, let's talk about the process of cutting and drying lavender.

 How to Dry Lavender

-Where I live, there are several lavender farms and the summer is the perfect time to visit and cut some fresh lavender to dry.
-If you have a lavender farm near you, or a lavender plant growing in your yard (or know someone who does) it’s a great time to take advantage of it.
-Dry a few bunches to enjoy for the rest of the year.
+There are several lavender farms where I live, and summer is the perfect time for visiting to cut some fresh lavender for drying.
+If you have a lavender farm near you—or a lavender plant growing in your yard or that of a friend or neighbor—it's a great time to take advantage of it and dry a few bunches to enjoy throughout the year.

-When you cut fresh lavender, make sure to cut the stems about the same length to make drying easy.
-Grab a handful of stems about 4 inches above the bottom of the plant and make a clean cut with sharp garden shears.
-Lavender can be dried in a single layer on a cooling rack or similar type surface to allow the air to circulate.
+When cutting fresh lavender, make sure to cut all of the stems about the same length to make drying easy.
+Grab a handful of stems about 4 inches above the bottom of the plant, and use sharp garden shears to make a clean cut.

-After three to five days, depending on the size and freshness of the bunch, the lavender should be completely dried.
-If you want to use only the buds, run your fingers over the dried flowers and they should come right off.
+The lavender should be completely dried after 3 to 5 days, depending on the size and freshness of the bunch.
+If you want to use only the buds, run your fingers over the dried flowers, and they should come right off the stem.

 Store in an airtight container.
-The dried whole lavender stems should be stored somewhere dry, preferably covered (unless they are a decoration) to prevent spiders and pests from creating a home for themselves.
+The dried whole lavender stems should be kept somewhere dry, preferably covered (unless they are a decoration) to prevent spiders and pests from creating a home for themselves.

 Now, to make the lavender linen spray, you’ll need: